I386: Early problems

 Intel originally intended for the 80386 to debut at 16 MHz.
 However, due to poor yields, it was instead introduced at 12.5 MHz.

 Early in production, Intel discovered a marginal circuit that could cause a system to return incorrect results from 32-bit multiply operations.
 Not all of the processors already manufactured were affected, so Intel tested its inventory.
 Processors that were found to be bug-free were marked with a double sigma (ΣΣ), and affected processors were marked "16 BIT S/W ONLY".
 These latter processors were sold as good parts, since at the time 32-bit capability was not relevant for most users.
-Such chips are now extremely rare and became collectible.

 The i387 math coprocessor was not ready in time for the introduction of the 80386, and so many of the early 80386 motherboards instead provided a socket and hardware logic to make use of an 80287.
 In this configuration the FPU operated asynchronously to the CPU, usually with a clock rate of 10 MHz.
 The original Compaq Deskpro 386 is an example of such design.
-However, this was an annoyance to those who depended on floating-point performance, as the performance advantages of the 80387 over the 80287 were significant.